OliverMorenoGonzalez/DUCK/README.md

 3) Logstash and Logstash  from ELK has the same ports

 TO DO:
-1) Kubernetes / Terraform
+1) Kubernetes / Terraform / Minikube
 2) OpenFaas and OpenFaaS Cloud
 3) Go Cloud
-4) Integrate Bussiness Intelligence Tools
-5) Integrate Hyperledger-Fabric for BlockChain
+4) Integrate Hyperledger-Fabric for BlockChain
-6) SSL
+5) SSL
-7) Pass environment variables to .env files
+6) Pass environment variables to .env files
-8) Hadoop and his sub-projects?
+7) Hadoop and his sub-projects?
-9) Add License
-10) Test containers, Test container together.
+8) Test containers, Test container together.
+(In progress)